DJ LeMahieu Player Props: Yankees vs. White Sox

 DJ LeMahieu At The Plate

-- LeMahieu is batting .239 with nine doubles, two triples, six home runs and 16 walks.
+- LeMahieu is hitting .239 with nine doubles, two triples, six home runs and 16 walks.

-- LeMahieu has picked up an RBI in 32.1% of his games this season, with more than one RBI in 7.5% of his games.
+- In 32.1% of his games this year, LeMahieu has had at least one RBI.
+He's picked up more than one in 7.5%.

 Ready to play FanDuel Daily Fantasy?
 Get in the game using our link.